CNC Foam Cutting: High-Precision, High-Volume Custom Foam Inserts

 tool cabinet trays with cut outs for tool set

-CNC (Computer Numerical Control) Routing is a highly technical process of routing plastazote using a CAD (Computer Aided Design) programme.
-In simple terms, it’s a very technical piece of equipment technology that cuts through materials with automated precision.
+CNC (Computer Numerical Control) Routing is a highly advanced method of routing plastazote and other expanded polyethylene packaging foams using CAD (Computer Aided Design).
+In simple terms, it’s a powerful piece of equipment that cuts through materials with ease, speed and accuracy with consistent repeatability.

-This technique of foam cutting has numerous benefits, as it’s computerised programme allows for precise and complex shapes to be precision cut at speed and provide a consistent and exact fit every time.
+This technique of foam cutting has numerous benefits, as it’s computerised programme allows for precise and complex shapes to be precision cut at speed and provide a consistent, high-quality finish and exact fit for products within our custom foam inserts ebery time whether they are to be used as protective packaging foam or presentation foam inserts.

 Keep reading to discover how and why CNC foam cutting is so effective and efficient at reducing the costs of your industrial solutions.

-CNC foam cutting is a highly popular and effective solution used for the interior padding of various industry equipment.
-Due to the high quality precise finish this cutting solution offers, it carries a reputation for versatility and is commonly used for a wide array of equipment, including:
+CNC foam cutting is a highly popular and effective solution used for padding the interiors of custom cases and bags for various commercial products, equipment and samples.
+Due to the high quality precise finish this cutting solution offers, it carries a reputation for versatility and is commonly used to create a wide array of packaging and presentation solutions, including:

-• Maintenance, service and repair equipment (e.g. tool control duel colour foam inserts and boards
+• Maintenance, service and repair equipment (e.g. tool control dual colour foam inserts and boards

 What Makes A CNC Router So Effective?